edoiannu/THESIScode/README.md

-# THESIScode

-A Julia-based research project for analyzing quantum systems under continuous measurement, focusing on ergotropy, capacity, and daemonic processes in quantum thermodynamics.
+# Daemonic ergotropy computation for continuous a (un)monitored open quantum system

 ## Overview

-This repository contains Julia implementations for thesis research on quantum thermodynamics, specifically studying how quantum systems evolve under continuous measurement and how work can be extracted from these systems (ergotropy).
-The project analyzes both conditional (trajectory-based) and unconditional (ensemble average) dynamics of a driven-dissipative quantum two-level system.
+This repository contains Julia implementations for thesis research on quantum thermodynamics, specifically how much work can be extracted from an open quantum systems (ergotropy), performing or not a continuous measurement on the environment.

 ### Key Research Areas

-- **Ergotropy**: Maximum work extractable from a quantum state relative to a reference ground state
+- **Ergotropy**: Maximum work extractable from an open quantum system, whose unconditional evolution is governed by the Markovian Master Equation (MME).
-- **Capacity**: Related measure of available energy in quantum states
-- **Daemonic Processes**: Analysis of quantum trajectories subject to continuous measurement (photodetection, homodyne, and heterodyne detection)
-- **Unconditional Dynamics**: Ensemble-averaged evolution governed by the master equation
+- **Daemonic ergotropy**: Exploiting the correlations of an open quantum system to overcome the ergotropy bound, through performing projective measurement on the environment: photodetection (PD), homodyne (HoD) and heterodyne detection (HeD).
+The unconditional evolution in this circumstance in ruled by the Stochastic Master Equation (SME).
-- **Steady-State Analysis**: Long-time behavior of systems under various measurement protocols
+- **Steady-State Analysis**: Long-time behavior of the (daemonic) ergotropy under the measurement protocols mentioned above.

 ## System Model